lnorton89/googlemapstool-go/README.md

 ## Info
 While Google Maps only allows up to 10 destinations, this tool lets you generate routes with more!

-Written in Go for Windows.
+Written in Go for Windows, may compile for Linux.

 ## Builds
 You can find Windows build in the `/build` folder.